sonydevworld/spresense/sdk/configs/examples/geofence/README.txt

-This configuration contains required options to geofence example.
+This configuration contains required options to use geofence example.

+[Source path]
+examples/geofence